Confirm

 List 1: Possible executors, long term trustees and guardians of your children

-Choosing the people that will carry out ('executors') your will can be difficult.
+Choosing the people that will carry out your will (known as your executors) can be difficult.
 They obviously need to be alive when you die; and they need to be people you can trust to divide your estate in the way that you would choose.

 You can appoint up to four executors and as few as one.
 Most people appoint two or three.

-Your executors usually become the trustees of any trusts created by your will (unless you specify otherwise in your will).
-You might want to choose separate trustees if you use professional executors or wish the guardians of your children to control their inheritance.
+Your executors usually become the trustees of any trusts created by your will (unless you specify otherwise).
+You might want to choose separate trustees if you use professional executors or if you wish the guardians of your children to control their inheritance.

-We have an article on How to make a will: Choosing executors, trustees and guardians that discusses who to choose and potential pitfalls.
+We have an article on how to choose executors, trustees and guardians that discusses who to choose and potential pitfalls.

 By doing this, you'll be able to consider which possessions you want to pass to specific people, how much in terms of value you give to each beneficiary, and what might be left to be sold, with the money distributed as you wish.